Sebohe/makerdao_presentaion/script.md

 slide 2 (pizza and price chart)

 There is this famous story related with this.
 On May 22nd, 2010 someone bought two pizzas for 10000 bitcoins.
 Those bitcoins are worth a lot more dollars now a days.
 Having a stable coin is good for general transactions.
-It removes the uncertainty of the price fluctuations and so now you are less scared about price fluctuation.
-You are now more willing to accept the stable coin as a payment.
+It removes the uncertainty of the price fluctuations and now people are more willing to accept the stable coin as a payment.
 MakerDAO believes that stable coins will unlock a great potential in the current crypto coins ecosystem.

 Slide 3 (Image of all of the coins)